econchick/new-coder/docs/_posts/Networks/2013-06-14-Part-3-Bot-module.md

 ### Module Setup

-With `bot.py`, we only need to leverage modules from Twisted library.
-There’s no expectation that you would know which modules from Twisted to import; this is just an introduction to the package’s vast capabilities in Networking.
-In this package, we are taking advantage of Twisted’s `log` module for logging rather than using Python’s `logging` module, `protocol` module to create our bot factory (to be explain), as well as leverage Twisted’s `irc` module so we don’t reinvent the wheel.
+With `bot.py`, we only need to leverage modules from the Twisted library.
+There’s no expectation that you would know which modules from Twisted to import; this is just an introduction to the package’s vast capabilities in networking.
+In this package, we are taking advantage of Twisted’s `log` module for logging rather than using Python’s `logging` module, `protocol` module to create our bot factory (to be explained), as well as leverage Twisted’s `irc` module so we don’t reinvent the wheel.

 Note that the order of import statements are alphabetical per [PEP-8](http://www.python.org/dev/peps/pep-0008/), Python’s style guide.